Conskel/cln-blog/content/english/post/vpn-building.md

 WantedBy=multi-user.target
 EOF
 ```
-Now we'll set up an ACL for who has access to what.
-We're going to treat namespaces as a user account.
-The admin account would be able to use SSH on all of the nodes, and the user account will access anything from any server with the tag `prod-exit` as well as be able to browse anywhere using HTTP/S and DNS.
-We'll also configure our clients to only use our derp server here.
+An ACL can be set up for who has access to what.
+We can treat namespaces as a user account.
+The admin account would be able to use SSH on all of the nodes, and the user account will access anything from any server with the tag `prod-exit`, as well as be able to browse anywhere using HTTP/S and DNS.

 ```bash
 cat << EOF >> /etc/headscale/acl.hujson